 7. Where do you get your covers?

 I purchased the image from a stock photo company, added some filters and either created it in Photoshop elements in the case of the e-book, and the CreateSpace software in the case of the paperback.

 8. What is a subject/character/setting you would like to tackle?

 I have a lot to tackle with this series.
-I will be bringing the workings and effects of a totalitarian self reliant state to the area of BC's Lower Mainland to explore how a political economy such as North Korea's will effect the citizens who live there.
+I will be bringing the workings and effects of a totalitarian self reliant state to the area of BC's Lower Mainland to explore how a political economy such as North Korea's will affect the citizens who live there.

-I am a proud Canadian and I believe that a lot of the American type Blockbusters that are filmed here as US locations can be set in Canada.
-I want to keep what is Canadian about the area while at the same time writing Blockbuster type stories.
+I am a proud Canadian and I believe that a lot of the American-type blockbusters that are filmed here as US locations can be set in Canada.
+I want to keep what is Canadian about the area while at the same time writing blockbuster-type stories.

 9. What is next for you?

 The second instalment in the series, which still needs a name.
-I was calling it the THIRTEEN series, however I am searching out something that will encompass all the novels that will follow in this series.
+I was calling it the THIRTEEN series.
+However I am searching out something that will encompass all the novels that will follow in this series.
 I am open to suggestions from my readers and intend to engage them.

 A favourite quote: